chakrit/peekstream/README.md

   stream back into the source stream as well.
 * Returns the destination stream so it is more compatible with how `pipe()` works (but then how do we returned the PeekStream instance?)
+* Better handling of back-pressure.
+(Now just always returns true since we don't buffer in the traditional sense.)